buddhist-uni/buddhist-uni.github.io/_courses/function/refuge.md

 - A small chart summarizing the four stages of enlightenment mentioned in this chapter.
 - These stages will come up again in more detail later.

-<i class="fas fa-dharmachakra"></i> Suttas from the Anguttara Nikaya on Spiritual Companionship
+<i class="fas fa-dharmachakra"></i> Suttas from the Anguttara Nikāya on Spiritual Companionship

 - As we covered previously, spiritual friendship is the most important external path-factor.
 - In these *suttas* selected by Bhikkhu Bodhi, the Buddha gives us advice on how to find and cultivate spiritual friendship: